 In How Google Might Suggest Topics for You to Write About, I covered a patent application (now granted – patents that Google had filed 8,037,063 and 7,668,823) co-authored by Jeffrey D. Oldham, Hal R. Varian, Matthew D. Cutts, and Matt Rosencrantz, which describe how Google might identify queries that don’t produce many relevant results, and what Google might do to increase the amount shown.

 A Microsoft patent granted last week covers similar ground.
 The patent describes how it might take advantage of a knowledge base made up of information gathered from query logs and search history to broaden the results available to searches.
 It also describes a marketplace where those underserved queries might become accessible to content creators to enable them to produce relevant content for a fee.
 This echoes in many ways the approach that the Google patents uncovered.

 In short, Bing might identify underserved queries where there might be below a certain threshold of search results.
 It might find other similarly underserved queries that are related, and categorize those into a taxonomy with a set of associated attributes.
-Content shown in search results might not just be matches for the query terms, but also for associated queries around those related categories.
+Content shown in search results might not just match for the query terms, but also for associated queries around those related categories.

 We did get a glimpse of how Bing might generate and include knowledge base results within search results from a Microsoft patent application I wrote about in Should You be Doing Concept Research Instead of Keyword Research?
 The types of knowledge base results described in that approach would definitely make those search results much more useful by including information about the kinds of things that people commonly search for that might be related to the queries originally searched for.
 Bing Snapshot Results help expand search results in many useful ways.
 But how well do they help with queries that might be long tail queries?